Is 24/7 Availability Costing You More Than You Think?

 The Price of Perpetual Connectivity

 In today’s fast-paced digital age, our dedication to staying connected around the clock has become the norm.
-But what many don’t realize is that this commitment not only hampers our work efficiency but also bleeds into our personal spheres, often culminating in burnout.
+But what many don’t realize is that this commitment not only hampers our work efficiency but also bleeds into our spheres, often culminating in burnout.

 The Mirage of 24/7 Availability